 There are some basics steps you can take to help your dog such as:

-- Ensure that you talk to an experienced behaviourist or fully qualified trainer by IMDT, or APDT.
+- Ensure you talk to an experienced behaviourist or fully qualified trainer by IMDT, or APDT.
 Always ask for qualifications as the word of behaviour and training is highly unregulated.

-Thank you to Janine Davenport and the positive reinforcement behaviourists that have informed the content of this blog
+Thank you to Janine Davenport and all the positive reinforcement behaviourists that have informed the content of this blog

 Blog written by Victoria Vazquez, Five Circles Dog Rescue